timosalm/spring-cloud-demo/README.md

 cf add-network-policy sc-order-service sc-product-service --protocol tcp --port 8080
 ```
-Hint: To be able to set parameters for the services in the CF manifest file see [manifest-without-gateway-app.yaml](manifest-without-gateway-app.yaml), CF CLI version > 7 is required!
+Hint: To be able to set parameters for the services in the CF manifest file (see [manifest-without-gateway-app.yaml](manifest-without-gateway-app.yaml)), CF CLI version > 7 is required!

 ## Deployment with Spring Cloud Service Broker using your own Spring Cloud Gateway application
 ```